-Your network is your network – this may not come naturally to you but you need to learn how to sell yourself.
+Your network is your net worth – this may not come naturally to you but you need to learn how to sell yourself.
 The more contacts you make, the higher the likelihood of securing leads and eventually, a job.
-Consider printing business cards using Vistaprint or any office supply retail outfit like Staples.
-Join networking groups like MeetUp, InterNations.
+Consider printing business cards using Vistaprint, or any office supply retail outfit, like Staples.
+Join networking groups like MeetUp, or InterNations.
 Here you’ll be given the opportunity to meet new people, many of whom may have similar professional credentials as you, keep abreast of industry happenings, and potentially, find fruitful leads.
 Follow up with new contacts with an email and a copy of your newly formatted resume – this way you will have a better chance of being remembered.
 Do not be disheartened if you don’t receive a reply immediately.
 Follow up a week later with an offer of a coffee in exchange for information and guidance.
 Most people are willing to help even if they can’t offer you a job.

 7. Transfer your Credentials

 If you have professional credentials, (i.e. engineer, accountant etc.), register with the professional societies active in BC.
 This will be the first step in acquiring comparable credentials in BC (i.e. like a P.Eng).